Ultimate Springfield Real Estate Investing Guide for 2026

 Income Levels

-Income levels will give you an accurate view of the market’s potential to bolster your investment program.
-Your estimate of the market, and its specific sections most suitable for investing, needs to incorporate an assessment of median household and per capita income.
-If the income levels are growing over time, the market will probably produce steady renters and permit expanding rents and progressive raises.
+Income levels will provide an accurate view of the area's capability to support your investment strategy.
+Your appraisal of the community, and its specific portions where you should invest, needs to incorporate an appraisal of median household and per capita income.
+Adequate rent levels and periodic rent bumps will need an area where incomes are growing.

 Number of New Jobs Created